jessicakaye/salesforce-einstein-sentiment-analysis/README.md

 ## Adding the Trigger and SentimentAnalysis Class

-   * The SentimentAnalysis class contains a future method that updates a given list of Campaign Members with the appropraiate Sentiment Analysis.
+   * The SentimentAnalysis class contains a future method that updates a given list of Campaign Members with the appropriate Sentiment Analysis.
    * The GetSentimentAnalysis trigger fires the SentimentAnalysis method that updates the Campaign Members.